 RoundUp, as the name suggests, is a special tool from KOHO that helps users save money through spare change.
 Once you activate this tool, all purchases you make through the KOHO card will be rounded to the nearest figure.
 You can choose from $1, $2, $5, or $10.
 The spare change will be added to your account with the option to withdraw it later once it reaches a decent threshold.

 This might not sound much to some people but it can help you save a few hundred dollars every month.
 In simple words, if you spend $2.30 on a service or product, you will be charged $5 or $10, based on your choice.
 You will only pay $2.3 to the seller and the remaining amount will go to your account, which you can use later.

 Don’t worry about money sitting in your KOHO account as the company offers card owners a chance to make money.
 Just like banks, you will earn interest on your deposit.
-The rate is 1.2 percent, which is in line with what most banks in the country offer.
+Depending on your plan, the rate is between 0.5 and 4 percent, which is in line with what most banks in the country offer.
 The money will be in your account and can be used to make purchases.

 This is one of our favourite KOHO features.
 It allows users to receive up to $100 from their paycheque three days before the due date.
 It can turn out to be very useful for people who need cash.
 Moreover, the company even gives the option to receive it sooner for a small fee of $95.